ChadaBendriss/yatzy/docs/design_system.md

 Open the test html file in any modern web browser

 ### In-Game Play
-The game board shows the five dice, a roll button, and options to keep or reroll dice.
-Game controls include buttons for rolling dice and ending the turn.
+The game board shows the five dice, a roll button, and options to score points and reroll dice.

 ### Scoreboard
 The scoreboard displays the current score, score boxes, and the total score.

 ### End of the Game
-The top rigtht screen shows the final score and refresh the page to start a new game.
+The final score is shown on top right.
+You can refresh the page to start a new game.

 ### Additional Concepts
 - **Header**: Contains the game title.